top of page

 • Focus on creating sustainable infrastructure that enhances human experiences while respecting ecological principles.

 • Promote alternative modes of transportation within villages, such as bikes and e-bikes, while storing cars on the outskirts for inter-village travel.
-Develop supportive infrastructure for non-motorized transportation.
+Develop supportive infrastructure for non-motorized and human assist transportation.

 • Restore wildlife migration routes and a sense of connection and adventure by removing roads, fences, and walls between villages.